kuzudb/kuzudb.github.io/docs/cypher/query-clauses/order-by.md

 <img src="../../../img/running-example.png" width="800">

-You can import this database by copy pasting the comands on that page.
+You can import this database by copy pasting the commands on that page.

 # ORDER BY
 Order by is the clause where you define the order in which you want the query results to be displayed